 Jeff Litchfield is a visual artist living in El Paso TX.

 Litchfield returned to New York to pursue his painting career, living in Williamsburg, Brooklyn (before it was chic and expensive) for nearly 17 years.
 He has shown in group shows in many New York galleries including White Columns, Greenberg Wilson Gallery, Paula Cooper Gallery, 303 Gallery, and PS122 and was a studio assistant for sculptor John Newman.
-He was included in the seminal show of 1991 – The New Era Space, curated by Collins & Milazzo, and Robert Gober – a show that introduced many artists such as Tony Feher, Robert Beck, Litchfield, and many others.
+Litchfield was included in the seminal show of 1991 – The New Era Space, curated by Collins & Milazzo, and Robert Gober – a show that introduced many artists such as Tony Feher, Robert Beck, Litchfield, and many others.

 Jeff has worked in several top galleries, museums, and art services companies in New York, and has noted “the best way to really know and understand art history is to hold it in your hands and look at it”.
 He installed several shows at the Barbara Gladstone Gallery, notably Richard Prince’s Hood Series, and Matthew Barney’s first shows, as well as numerous Paula Cooper Gallery exhibitions.
-He has also worked at The Solomon R. Guggenheim Museum, the Mark Rothko Estate, Crozier’s Fine Art Services, and the Robert Miller Gallery.
+He has also worked at The Solomon R. Guggenheim Museum, the Chase Manhattan Bank Art Program, the Mark Rothko Estate, Crozier’s Fine Art Services, and the Robert Miller Gallery.
 Litchfield later did his part in the dot-com boom… as the Head of Production (managing both Art Departments, and Programming Departments) at a major dot-com creating websites for Fortune 500 companies such as Cherry Coke, MTV, Clairol, and The Bank of New York, until the industry collapsed in 2001.
 At that point, he decided that it was a good time to double-down on his art career.
-He has exhibited his art in major galleries in New York, Amsterdam, Buenos Aires, Austin, San Antonio, Houston, Dallas and El Paso.
+Litchfield has exhibited his art in major galleries in New York, Amsterdam, Buenos Aires, Austin, San Antonio, Houston, Dallas and El Paso.